 Each student, upon enrolling at Howard Payne University, is assigned a faculty advisor.
 When a student declares his major he should see the dean of the school in which that major is offered.
-Students who have not declared a major should see the registrar for assignment of an advisor.
+Students who have not declared a major should contact the CAPS Center at 325/649-8618 for assignment of an advisor.
 If a student decides to change his major he should see the dean of the school in which his new major is offered.